How Businesses Can Keep Track of Payments

 The first step in determining how to keep track of bills and payments owed is to place all your monthly payments into categories.
 These should be divided by payment type.
 For example, you might pay some bills with your checking account, and others with your business credit card.

-Make a spreadsheet detailing all of your outgoing payments each month, highlighting different payment types by colour to set them apart.
-You can also organise them by due date, factoring in bank processing times.
+Make a spreadsheet detailing all of your outgoing payments each month, highlighting different payment types by color to set them apart.
+You can also organize them by due date, factoring in bank processing times.

 Use payment tracking software to ensure that your payments are sent out automatically.
 The best accounting programs give you a clear visual of all checking and credit accounts from a central dashboard.